Genetics of obesity: Genes protective against obesity

 There are also genes that can be protective against obesity.
 For instance, in GPR75 variants were identified as such alleles in ~640,000 sequenced exomes which may be relevant to e.g. therapeutic strategies against obesity.
 Other candidate anti-obesity-related genes include ALK, TBC1D1, and SRA1.

 Genetic syndromes

 The term "non-syndromic obesity" is sometimes used to exclude these conditions.
 In people with early-onset severe obesity (defined by an onset before 10 years of age and body mass index over three standard deviations above normal), 7% harbor a single locus mutation.

+Current and emerging treatments for genetic obesity

+The primary management approach for genetic obesity remains lifestyle interventions, including dietary modifications and physical activity.
+However, emerging therapies are being developed to target specific genetic pathways.
+For example, leptin replacement therapy has shown efficacy in treating individuals with leptin deficiency, while melanocortin receptor agonists are being investigated for their potential in addressing MC4R-related obesity.
+Ongoing clinical trials continue to explore novel pharmacological and gene-based therapies that may offer more effective treatment options for individuals with genetic obesity.